If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 You can find the trail distances and featured trees on each trail below:

-• Mariposa Grove Trail: 7.0-mile hike (11.3 km) round trip- includes Grizzly Giant Loop trees plus Wawona Point and portions of the upper grove. (+ The Galen Clark Tree via a short spur)
+- Mariposa Grove Trail: 7.0-mile hike (11.3 km) round trip- includes Grizzly Giant Loop trees, Wawona Point, and portions of the upper grove. (+ The Galen Clark Tree via a short spur)

-*Check the National Park website to stay up to date on road and trail closures before your visit.
+*Check the National Park website to stay informed on current road and trail closures before your visit.

 Elevation for Trails at Mariposa Grove of Giant Sequoias